psyycker/SpringBoot-React-GraphQL-Todo/readme.md

-#TodoList -> Spring boot - ReactJS - GraphQL
+# TodoList using Spring boot - ReactJS - GraphQL

 An experimental project to learn how to use graphql with spring boot. <br/>
 Using reactJS as frontend